mattpannella/pupdate/README.md

 ## Important Menu Items ##

 ### Update All
-By default, runs through a series of steps.
+Install/Update all of your cores, plus a bunch of other stuff.
 It can basically be used as the "do everything I want" option.
 Everything marked with a * can be turned on/off via settings.
 1. Checks for new firmware updates *
 2. Installs/updates every core you have selected
 3. Checks for missing required assets for each core you have selected *